Welcome to another Wingman Wednesday. This scene is from my romantic suspense, Friends and Lovers. Enjoy.

 Get yours today.

-A day she will never get over.
-A man she will never forget.
+A day she won't get over.
+A man she can't forget.

 Get the paperback.